SandeR2012/explore-flask/chapters/forms.md

 CSRF stands for cross site request forgery.
 CSRF attacks involve a third party forging a request (like a form submission) to an app's server.
 A vulnerable server assumes that the data is coming from a form on its own site and takes action accordingly.

 As an example, let's say that an email provider lets you delete your account by submitting a form.
-The form sends a POST request to an `account_delete` endpoint on their server and deletes the account that was logged-in when the form was submitted.
+The form sends a POST request to an `account_del\-ete` endpoint on their server and deletes the account that was logged-in when the form was submitted.
 We can create a form on our own site that sends a POST request to the same `account_delete` endpoint.
 Now, if we can get someone to click 'submit' on our form (or do it via JavaScript when they load the page) their logged-in account with the email provider will be deleted.
 Unless of course the email provider knows not to assume that form submissions are coming from their own forms.

 So how do we stop assuming that POST requests come from our own forms?
 WTForms makes it possible by generating a unique token when rendering each form.
 That token is meant to be passed back to the server, along with the form data in the POST request and must be validated before the form is accepted.
 The key is that the token is tied to a value stored in the user's session (cookies) and expires after a certain amount of time (30 minutes by default).
 This way the only person who can submit a valid form is the person who loaded the page (or at least someone at the same computer), and they can only do it for 30 minutes after loading the page.